Blitswolf/bt-l2cap-fuzzer/README.md

 The full write-up lives in [docs/methodology.md](docs/methodology.md).
 The short version: baseline the target's normal behaviour, send mutated traffic, check responsiveness after each case, and on failure capture the input and confirm it reproduces.
 Where a failure is reproducible, the aim is to trace it back to the relevant stack code and understand the root cause.

-Specific crash inputs and root-cause detail are kept in private working notes, not here.

 ---